faithokamoto/centromere-haplotype-sampling-pipeline/README.md

 4. Perform alignments (currently done with `leave_one_out_alignments.sh`)
 5. Run `guess_optimal_num_sampled_haplo.py` for each haplotype to get *n*.

-`./run_test_samples.sh` should guess, for each input haplotype in the first column, that the optimal *n* is as in the second column.
+`./slurm.sh`, submitted as a SLURM job (parallelized across haplotypes), should guess, for each input haplotype in the first column, that the optimal *n* is as in the second column.
+It also tries to type the cenhap (this is bad).

 ## Files